gen-ar/gen-ar.github.io/README.md

 All demos reference the original poster artwork for how this research began.
 You can print it out, save it to your mobile, or use the QR codes above to send your mobile device to the demo and point the camera at this image:

 <img src="includes/images/zfua_die-zukunft-hat-6-beine.jpg" width="400px">

+*See bottom of [workflow](#workflow) above for running an example as a local webserver, since it doesn't work to just drag + drop in browser.*

 ## Hosting
 This workflow uses only static HTML pages, so it can be uploaded to just about any webhosting service.
 One free option is to host it using GitHub's own Pages feature: